 One of the United States’ native bees, the rusty patched bumble bee, made its way onto the U.S. list of endangered species in 2017 after an 87% decline in its historical habitat range, according to Mindat.

-Seven Yellow Faced Bee Species Have Been Added for Protection Under the Endangered Species Act (U.S. Fish and Wildlife Service)
+Seven Yellow-Faced Bee Species Have Been Added for Protection Under the Endangered Species Act (U.S. Fish and Wildlife Service)

-The U.S. Fish and Wildlife Service has listed that seven species of Hawaiian yellow-faced bees need to be protected as they’re at high risk of becoming endangered.
+The U.S. Fish and Wildlife Service has listed seven species of Hawaiian yellow-faced bees need to be protected as they’re at high risk of becoming endangered.

 Stats Reveal the Number of Wild Bumble Bees Is Declining at the Same Rate as that of Domestic Bees (Global Research)